-Bottlenose dolphins are not listed under the endangered species act, and the northern Gulf of Mexico oceanic stock is not considered strategic under the U.S. MMPA.
-Total U.S. fishery-related mortality and serious injury for this stock is less than 10% of the calculated PBR and, therefore, can be considered to be insignificant and approaching zero mortality and serious injury rate.
+Common bottlenose dolphins are not listed as threatened or endangered under the Endangered Species Act, and the northern Gulf of Mexico Oceanic Stock is not considered strategic under the MMPA.
+Total U.S. fishery-related mortality and serious injury for this stock is not less than 10% of the calculated PBR and, therefore, cannot be considered to be insignificant and approaching zero mortality and serious injury rate.
+The average annual human-related mortality and serious injury does not exceed PBR.
 The status of bottlenose dolphins, relative to OSP, in the northern Gulf of Mexico oceanic waters is unknown.
 There are insufficient data to determine population trends for this stock.